I Tried TikTok's Semi-Permanent Lip Liner & Have Many Regrets

 @jacquelinekilikita Respect for anyone who got this right 🥲 #beautyinatik #makeuphack #browtint #lipliner #browtattoo ♬ Summer Love - Sole Sole

 The real panic ensued when I took off my makeup at the end of the day and realised that my very dark lip line was still going strong.
-Having come to the conclusion that the look wasn't for me, I poured CeraVe Micellar Cleansing Water, £10, onto a cotton pad and started scrubbing until the majority of the tint had come off.
-Usually I'd advise taking caution.
+Having come to the conclusion that the look wasn't for me, I poured micellar water onto a cotton pad and started scrubbing until the majority of the tint had come off.
+Usually, I'd advise taking caution.
 The skin on your lips is super fragile and prone to uncomfortable splitting.
-But I had to give it some welly.
-When the majority of the tint was gone I treated my lips to Fresh Sugar Recovery Lip Mask Advanced Therapy, £21.50.
+But I had to give it some vigour.
+When the majority of the tint was gone I treated my lips to some serious conditioning.

 Lastly, if neither of these lip-plumping hacks gets your vote, invest in a good lip liner pencil.
-Having tried pretty much all of them, I can safely say that Urban Decay 24/7 Glide On Lip Pencil, £16, NYX Professional Makeup Lip Liner Pencil, £4, and VIEVE Modern Lip Definer, £15, are among the very best.
+Having tried pretty much all of them, I can safely say that Urban Decay 24/7 Glide On Lip Pencil, NYX Professional Makeup Lip Liner Pencil are among the very best.